Adrian Peterson's 2012 season: Where fantasy met reality

 Peterson became the first running back to win MVP since LaDainian Tomlinson in 2006 and he was also that year's fantasy football MVP.

-It was especially sweet if you picked Peterson that year because, coming into the season, he wasn’t a sure thing.
+It was especially sweet for anyone who picked Peterson that year because, coming into the season, he wasn't a sure thing.
 He was coming off the serious knee injury and was returning to play about nine months after suffering it.
 The uncertainty around just how Peterson would look once he started running again caused his fantasy draft value to dip into the second or third round that year.

 However, those concerns went out the window in Week 1 when Peterson had 17 carries for 84 yards and two touchdowns against the Jaguars.
 All the questions — would he still get most of the carries with a healthy Toby Gerhart there?
 Will he still run the same?
 All those were answered in Week 1.

 It allowed everyone who drafted Peterson to give themselves a nice pat on the back and inflate their egos.
-Peterson carried those people into the playoffs that year thanks to his 10-game stretch, and given that you likely selected him with your second or third pick, you might have had a few other top picks producing at a high level in your lineup to go along with him.
+Peterson carried those people into the playoffs that year thanks to his 10-game stretch, and given that he was most likely selected with a second- or third-round pick, the lucky drafter might have had a few other top picks producing at a high level to go along with him.

 The Vikings were in Houston squaring off against the 12-2 Texans.
 It actually turned out to be one of the most impressive wins of the season for the Vikings.
 They won 23-6 to keep their playoff hopes alive for that last-week showdown against the Packers, though Houston was able to keep Peterson from having an explosive day.
 He carried it 25 times for 86 yards, but he didn't get into the end zone, and he caught only one pass for four yards.
 That's nine fantasy points in standard leagues.